-2.1 All staff should be aware that children going missing, particularly persistently, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation, including involvement in county lines.
+2.1.
+All staff should be aware that children going missing and children who are absent from education, particularly on repeat occasions and/or for prolonged periods, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation, including involvement in county lines.
 It may also indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, 'honour' based abuse or risk of forced marriage.
-Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-This includes when problems are first emerging but also where children are already known to Children's Social Care and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing from education may increase known safeguarding risks within the family or in the community.
+Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing or being absent from education in future.
+This includes when problems are first emerging but also where children are already known to Children's Social Care and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing or being absent from education may increase known safeguarding risks within the family or in the community.

-- 2.2 All staff should be aware of the importance of completing registers in a timely and accurate way. - 2.3 All in-school procedures around absence, as per the Attendance Management Policy, should be followed by staff.
-Although the DSL has oversight of attendance, this does not prevent staff from speaking directly with the DSL about the attendance/absence of any child about whom they have concerns, and indeed they should do so.
+- 2.2.
+All staff should be aware of the importance of completing registers in a timely and accurate way. - 2.3.
+All in-school procedures around absence, as per the Attendance Policy, should be followed by staff.
+Although the DSL has oversight of attendance, this does not prevent staff from speaking directly with the DSL about the attendance and absence of any child about whom they have concerns, and indeed they should do so. - 2.4.
+We follow the guidance on school attendance, Working Together to Improve School Attendance September 2022, which informs how we work with the local authority children's services where school absence indicates safeguarding concerns.

-3 CCE, CSE AND COUNTY LINES: MACE
+3. CCE, CSE and County lines: MACE

-3.1 As part of the graduated support available to schools for MACE (Multi Agency Child Exploitation) and VARP (Vulnerable Adolescent Risk Panel) pupils at risk of exclusion there is a mechanism to ensure that schools are aware of the support available to them to maintain the placement when a pupil open to the MACE Operational Group or VARP is at risk of exclusion.
-To ensure schools are aware of the universal support available to maintain full time education in these cases, and to provide an opportunity for additional, targeted, multiagency support where required, an Education Review Meeting (ERM) can be requested by the school, through the MACE Operational Group process, or through the VARP, as a tool to prevent exclusion.
+3.1.
+As part of the graduated support available to schools for MACE (Multi Agency Child Exploitation) and VARP (Vulnerable Adolescent Risk Panel) pupils at risk of exclusion there is a mechanism to ensure that schools are aware of the support available to them to maintain the placement when a pupil open to the MACE Operational Group or VARP is at risk of exclusion.
+To ensure schools are aware of the universal support available to maintain full time education in these cases, and to provide an opportunity for additional, targeted, multi-agency support where required, an Education Review Meeting (ERM) can be requested by the school, through the MACE Operational Group process, or through the VARP, as a tool to prevent exclusion.
 An ERM will also be automatically triggered by the fixed term exclusion of a pupil open to MACE Operational Group or VARP, to prevent the risk associated with further exclusion.
-Further information on ERMs is on the ESBAS Resources page as well as a VSB on the topic.
+Further information on ERMs can be found here.